 Obey the mystery of godliness like Jesus did -- These verses go with

 verse 16.
-Paul speaks of the mystery of faith and the
+Paul speaks of the mystery of

-faith and godliness.
-In fact, faith solves the mystery of
+the two; indeed, faith solves the mystery of

 godliness.
 What is it about faith that means so

-that originated from God.
+because they don’t possess anything from God.
 The day we decided that God is true, we

 placed our faith in Him, and when we pointed our human will at the